Notice of Pre-AIA or AIA Status

 wherein in the seventh step, the probability of determining the document data is further output (paragraph 0007 documents output as search results so probability is also output).

-wherein in the sixth step, learning of a classifier is performed with use of the classification and a second feature vector as learning data to calculate the importance of each of the plurality of tags from the classifier, and
+wherein the processing unit is configured to perform learning of the classifier with use of the classification and the feature vector as learning data and configured to calculate the importance of the plurality of tags from the classifier (column 6 lines 39-49 figure 1, vector representations as learning data used to train the tag classifier 123).

 Inquiry